How to generate an OpenAPI document with Pydantic V2

 models.

-The JSON Schema we generated resembles an OpenAPI schema's components
+The JSON schema we generated resembles an OpenAPI document’s components

-section, but to generate a valid OpenAPI schema, we need to add the openapi
+section, but to generate a valid OpenAPI document, we need to add the openapi

 and info